Geospatial SPA using JavaScript only - part 2

 };

-Let's have a look at apiroutes.index which is a function responsible for displaying all the documents from the database - but I like to logically separate the functionality therefore the route defintion will call another function that does the heavy-lifting:
+Now let’s look at apiroutes.index, which fetches all documents from the database.
+I like to separate concerns, so the route definition calls another function that does the heavy lifting:

 var apiindex = function (req, res) {